top of page

 2023

-Performance and installation presented in the Selzer Prize 2023 at the Fiona and Sidney Myer Gallery, 29 June - 22 July 2023
+Performance and installation presented as part of the Selzer Prize 2023 at the Fiona and Sidney Myer Gallery, 29 June – 22 July 2023

 Dimensions variable